-Figure 31: Graphic representation of possible combinations of aggregating proteins and the number of patients in which they were detected.
+Figure 28: Graphic representation of possible combinations of aggregating proteins and the number of patients in which they were detected.
 Each analyzed protein is color-coded (DISC1 yellow, CRMP1 Lv dark green, CRMP1 Sv light green, TRIOBP-1 blue, NPAS3 purple).
 Each category of diagnosis has a separate part.

 The presence of multiple aggregating proteins alone is not correlated to diagnosis, but certain combinations seem to overlap.
-A combination of DISC1 with either CRMP1 Lv or CRMP1 Sv or both is present in all tested groups, except in patients with diagnosed AD.
-DISC1 and CRMP1 co-aggregation have been described and tested previously315.